 Q: How do I add items to electronic and print reserves?

-A: You may either E-mail us or submit your request via the new reserves system.
-To access the new system, go to your course’s Sakai page and click the Course Reserves tab on the left-hand side.
-The new system will allow you to add, remove, and edit your reserve materials directly.
-All libraries with reserves will use the new system, and it will be used for both electronic and physical reserve materials.
+A: You may either E-mail us or submit your request via the reserves system.
+To access the system, go to your course’s Sakai page and click the Course Reserves tab on the left-hand side.
+The system will allow you to add, remove, and edit your reserve materials directly.

 Alternatively, you can simply send a request to firstname.lastname@example.org.